Add and connect widgets

 The widget configuration panel includes Content, Style, and Action settings.
 Content defines the behavior, data connections, and other settings for the widget.
 Widgets are aligned and styled in the Style tab with settings including size, position, animation, background, border, and box shadow.
 The location of widget panels is remembered in the live app.
 You can also use the widget toolbars to align, remove, or duplicate widgets.

-Some widgets support adding an action trigger that allows communication between widgets—action in one widget triggers action in another widget.
-For example, click a map feature to update the feature details shown in a Feature Info widget.
-You can combine tools and widgets and connect them for additional interactivity.
-Help end users navigate your app by setting links to pages, windows, and section views.
+Some widgets support adding actions that allow communication between widgets.
+For example, action in one widget triggers action in another widget, such as clicking a map feature to update the feature details shown in a Feature Info widget.
+You can add message actions for automatic interaction or data actions for end users to access at runtime from an Actions menu.
+Combine tools and widgets and connect them for additional interactivity.
+Help end users navigate your app by setting links to other content such as pages, windows, and section views.

 You can add a hyperlink to your content by using the Set link option that allows you to direct end users to another page, window, or section view in your app or to another web address.
+In scrolling pages, you can set links on widgets to scroll to a particular block on the page or return to the top of the page.
 The following widgets support setting a link:

 When setting a link, you can choose from the following options:

 - Page—Link that directs to a different page in your app.

 - View—Link that directs to a specific view in a Section widget.

 - Window—Link that opens a specific window in your app.

 - URL—Link that directs to a web address (type a URL that begins with

 - Block—Link that scrolls to a specific block on the same scrolling page in your app.
 (Not available for the Text widget.)